Porsil/thornley-yoga/README.md

 -   **Navigation Bar**

     -   Alongside the logo of the site, the navigation bar is located at the top of the site with the links arranged horizontally allowing different sections to be easily accessed by the user.
 The site logo itself is a clickable link to the home page.
+    -   This addresses visitor goal 1.

 ![Header](assets/read-me-docs/navigation-browser.png)

 -   **Landing Page Image**

     -   The landing includes a calming Buddha image, to give the user a sense of what yoga is about and includes a tag line to show visitors the positive outcome of practising yoga here.
+    -   This addresses visitor goal 1.

 ![hero image](assets/read-me-docs/hero-image.png)